Narcine brasiliensis: Geographic range

-This species of ray is generally found in the Western hemisphere, around the Southern coast of the North America and the Eastern and Norther coast of South America.
-They are widely distributed in tropical latitudes, with the highest concentrations near the tropical west Indo-Pacific region, they are also considered an endemic species of the western Atlantic Ocean (Wosnick 2018).
-There have been a few locations along the coast of Brazil where they have been reported, those include, Rio Grande do Sul, Paraná State, Cananéia, Ubatuba, Bahia State, Pernambuco State, Paraíba State, Maranhã State, and Pará and Amapá States (Menni 2000).
+This species of ray is generally found in the Western Hemisphere, around the southern coast of North America and the eastern and northern coast of South America.
+They are widely distributed in tropical latitudes, with the highest concentrations near the tropical west Indo-Pacific region, they are also considered an endemic species of the western Atlantic Ocean.
+There have been a few locations along the coast of Brazil where they have been reported, including Rio Grande do Sul, Paraná, Cananéia, Ubatuba, Bahia, Pernambuco, Paraíba, Maranhão, Pará, and Amapá.
 Those locations are all on the coast of Brazil.
-On the East of the United States they are found in the waters along the coast of Florida, Georgia, South Carolina, and North Carolina.
-On the South of the United States they are located on the southern coast of Florida, Alabama and Mississippi (GBIF).
+On the east of the United States they are found in the waters along the coasts of Florida, Georgia, South Carolina, and North Carolina.
+On the south of the United States they are located on the southern coasts of Florida, Alabama and Mississippi (GBIF).